GowthamBabu2074/Word-Frequency-Analysis/README.md

 pip install snscrape
 and the documentaion can be found at https://github.com/JustAnotherArchivist/snscrape/blob/master/snscrape/modules/twitter.py

-and thanks to Alex the Analyst for visualizing textual data.
+Thanks to Alex the Analyst for visualizing textual data.